jayf/javascript-feature-flags/README.md

 ##And This Respository Is...

 This is a Javascript function that reads feature flags in URL Fragments, query strings, browser cookies, and/or a test domain name.
-These are only "on" flags--they do not represent values or states beyond "on."
+These are only "on" flags--they do not represent values or states beyond "on".

-The idea is: when a flag is absent, it is *off.* When a flag is present, it is *on.*
+The idea is: when a flag is absent, it is *off*, When a flag is present, it is *on*.

 The function then allows you to test for specific flags being present / on, using the above **ff.flag('your-flag-name')** syntax.